|

 delicately expressed and, perhaps, owing to the particular characters,

-more or less intensely felt, depending on who is involved.
+more or less intensely felt, depending on who is involved."

-Sample student essay
+Sample student

-2.
+essay 2.

-get a superficial picture of the lives of the inhabitants of the
+get a superficial picture of the lives of the inhabitants of the town

-if it exists at all is subdued and very controlled."
+exists at all is subdued and very controlled."

 Wuthering Heights

-For one contemporary reviewer, Wuthering Heights
+For one contemporary reviewer, Wuthering

-"strongly shows the brutalizing influence of unchecked
+Heights "strongly shows the brutalizing influence of unchecked

 passion."
 Discuss.